 7 Emerging Real Estate Trends to Watch in 2022

-Climate change and environment conservationism
+Climate change and environment Conservationism

 Climate change is a concern that is dear to the hearts of many, more so the millennials.
 This category of the population is now at the stage of their lives where they rent homes and take out mortgages.
 Since they are dedicated to sustainable living, they want to live in homes that use green energy and are more energy-efficient.

 If you’re a property owner, you will need to replace old appliances with newer models.
 You will also need to ensure your building is properly insulated.
 Remember, residential buildings contribute immensely to global warming, and millennials want no part in that.
-Many tenants will also be geared towards homes with electric vehicle chargers.
+Many tenants will also be geared toward homes with electric vehicle chargers.

 Higher demand for multi-family buildings: Real Estate Trends to Watch in 2022

 In light of this, multi-family buildings are becoming more desirable.
-Other than saving you costs, sharing facilities such as gyms, gardens, and biking tracks allow people to connect with each other.
+Other than saving you costs, sharing facilities such as gyms, gardens, and biking tracks allows people to connect with each other.
 Coming out of a pandemic where everyone was locked up on their own, the promise of interpersonal connection is going to play a big role in the homes people choose to live in in 2022.